Ramesht95/GS_TWT_Exam/GS_Ramesh_Exam.md

     Your account is personalized, and AWS suggests services based on your interests and preferences.

-You have successfully signed up for an AWS account.
+You have successfully signed up for an AWS Cloud account.
 You can start exploring and using AWS services to build, deploy, and manage your applications based on your requirements.

 # Frequently Asked Questions (FAQs)